Volunteering in Kilimanjaro, Moshi Town

 You will get the chance to spend your free time walking through the lively streets of Moshi, tasting Swahili food, buying curious at the local markets, and visiting coffee plantations.
 You will also have the chance to meet Maasai warriors wrapped in shukas and elaborate beaded jewellery and listen to their stories and learn from their ways of life!

-During your time here you will be introduced you to a different way of life and meet people who will share beautiful stories and charm you with their friendliness and sense of humour.
+During your time here you will be introduced to a different way of life and meet people who will share beautiful stories and charm you with their friendliness and sense of humour.
 You will discover the beauty of Africa and gain new perspectives that may change you forever.

 It is also the hub to Tanzania’s best safari’s locations, like Kilimanjaro, Serengeti and Ngorongoro Crater National Parks.